puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_data.md

 Although you'll mostly interact with values _of_ the various data types, Puppet also includes values like `String` that _represent_ data types.

-Puppet has several places where you can use these special values to examine a piece of data or enforce rules.
+You can use these special values to examine a piece of data or enforce rules.
 Most of the time, they act like patterns, similar to a regular expression: given a value and a data type, you can test whether the value _matches_ the data type.
-(And then either modify your code's behavior accordingly, or raise an error if something has gone wrong.)
+(And then either adjust your code's behavior accordingly, or raise an error if something has gone wrong.)

 For the syntax and behavior of literal data types, see: